-Many visitors to Iceland don’t make it very far from Reykjavik, but there is a real variety of things to do in East Iceland.
-This area is craggy and mysterious, with cute fjord towns, gorgeous wildlife and some stunning scenery, including the astonishing Vestrahorn Mountain.
+Many visitors to Iceland don’t make it very far from Reykjavik, but there is a real variety of things to do in East Iceland, including cute fjord towns, gorgeous wildlife and some stunning scenery.

 East Iceland, like West Iceland and the Snæfellsnes peninsula, is some of the oldest land on the island: land that was created by volcanic eruptions and then eroded by glaciers over millennia.
 Much of the coastline is deep fjords, with steep sides of layered, crumbling rock.
 It feels older and more worn than South Iceland and North Iceland– but no less dramatic.